-Robin Rotenier is a French jewelry designer who creates chic, modern collections of men’s necklaces and cufflinks made from precious metals and stones.
-His jewelry designs are inspired by objects and architecture.
+Robin Rotenier was a French jewelry designer who created chic, modern collections of men’s necklaces and cufflinks made from precious metals and stones.
+His jewelry designs were inspired by objects and architecture.

 Scott Kay's aesthetic is based on the history and importance of weaving.
 For centuries, artisans have woven strength and beauty into baskets, fine carpets, and fabrics.
 This line of men’s jewelry is emblematic of both that ancient tradition and the common thread that bonds us.

 Stephen Webster is a leading British jewelry designer who creates dramatic men’s jewelry with a glam-rock flair.
 His designs can be edgy and dark, but also sparkly and glamorous.